 The Premier 1 offers a lot of speed for a single-pilot aircraft, and it's fun to fly according to owner-operator Lynn Martin.
 Too bad the progression of development died off with Beechcraft's sale to Textron.

 Gulfstream set the standard for ultra-long range private air travel when it delivered the first G650 in 2012.
 Corporate pilot Jessie Doros talks on this episode about the aircraft's performance and reliability flying around the world.
 Literally.

 Comfortable and fast are the two things that come to mind when someone mentions the Lear 60.
 In this podcast, long-time Learjet operator Scott Robertson talks about those features and how the Learjet family has grown and been enhanced over the years.

 This is a guest blog written by Tony Kioussis, President and CEO of Asset Insight LLC, on behalf of Charlie Bravo Aviation.
-Before finalizing their purchase offer, anyone considering the acquisition of an in-service aircraft will, if they are represented by an experienced broker such as Charlie Bravo Aviation, evaluate the maintenance condition of candidate [...]
+Before finalizing their purchase offer, anyone considering the acquisition of an in-service aircraft will, if they are represented by an experienced broker such as Charlie Bravo Aviation, evaluate the maintenance condition [...]

 Here in Texas, the luxury standard for pick-up trucks is the King Ranch F-150.
 In the skies, that gold star can easily be applied to the King Air 350i.
 In this episode, Payson McDaniel discuss how the 350i meets his company's mission while still providing the luxuries expected in a private flight environment. [...]